 The Beginning of Blessings in a Backpack

-- 78% of kids feel cared for by their community.
+- 78% feel cared for by their community

-- 71% of kids feel that Blessings is helping their family.
+- 71% feel they are helping their family

-- 59% find it is easier to learn at school
+- 69% say it is easier to learn

 The Facts About Hunger: